 It’s quite a straight forward list that was inspired after discovering that there are ill equipped products on Amazon, to be brutally honest, we wouldn’t trust taking camping with us.

 Let’s talk about some of these points and why it’s important to look out for them, when selecting your solar flashlight.

 Probably the easiest thing to agree with us here on.
 Battery life is your lifeline when out camping; you need it for light and you need it to charge your devices.

 In a survival situation, would you rather have a bright light that lasted a few hours, or an average light that lasts a few days? – The choice is easy

-We believe in 2017, that most electronics are capable of over delivering on their primary purpose.
+We believe that most electronics are capable of over delivering on their primary purpose.
 So it is with that in mind, we expect nothing else but extra functionality, such as being able to charge your mobile devices.

 If you think of it this way, something where to happen to your solar flashlight in a survival situation, you’d still be able to charge your phone and use the torch light that comes with it.
 Awesome, right?